Ta180m/ACSL/README.md

 # ACSL

-A collection of solutions to ACSL contests (http://www.acsl.org/)
+A collection of solutions for ACSL problems (http://www.acsl.org/)